1954 National Service riots: Spontaneous response to particular events

 The riot can also be explained as a spontaneous response to events surrounding the National Service Ordinance.
-Singaporean historian, Thum Ping Tjin, said that, the National Service Ordinance was actually supported by the Chinese, with supported from the Chinese press who recalled the heroic defence of Singapore by volunteers in 1942.
+Singaporean historian, Thum Ping Tjin, argues that the National Service Ordinance was actually supported by the Chinese, based upon Chinese press reports that recalled the heroic defence of Singapore by volunteers in 1942.
 Community leaders also praised the ordinance and called upon the Chinese community to fulfill their task of defending the country."
-Thum bases his opinion largely from Chinese sources (newspapers) such as the Nanyang Siang Pao, Nanfang Evening Post and Sin Chew Jit Poh.
+Thum bases his opinion largely from Chinese sources such as the Nanyang Siang Pao, Nanfang Evening Post and Sin Chew Jit Poh.